 Heritage Grove will help you decide which home equity product is best for your situation.

 With a Home Equity Line of Credit (HELOC) you pay a variable interest rate only on the amount you actually use from the line of credit.

 A HELOC is a flexible option if you are planning multiple home improvement projects and do not know how long it will take or exactly how much money you’ll need.
 Since you only pay on the money you use, you avoid paying higher monthly loan payments on money you haven’t used yet.

-In addition to our variable-rate HELOC, we also offer a Home Equity Line of Credit we call Multi-Lock.
-This allows you to lock in a portion of the HELOC at a fixed rate.
+We offer a HELOC called Multi-Lock which allows you to lock in a portion of the HELOC at a fixed rate.
 This is especially beneficial when interest rates start increasing, as it allows you to secure a specific amount of money you’ve borrowed at a lower interest rate.

 Help make your home buying a bit easier